HandriAsyrafi/pizza-menu/README.md

-Hello, this is simple project that i've learn from udemy, its using components, conditional rendering and template literals
+Hello, this is simple react project that i've learn from udemy, its using components, conditional rendering and template literals